-Romania: Hydropower production increased by 2.4%, while in the region it has been on the minimum for the last ten weeks8.
-February 2018. / SEE Energy News
+Romania: Hydropower production increased by 2.4%, while in the region it has been on the minimum for the last ten weeks, SEE Energy News

 Hydropower production in Romania rose by 2.4% this week compared to the previous one, despite the fact that combined production in the region (Romania, Serbia, Slovakia, Bulgaria) has been at its lowest level in the past ten weeks, Platts said.